Monday, 25 December 2006

 Eric Weinberger, RIP

-Here are some photos of Eric performing with the Free Southern Theater in "In White America", somewhere in Mississippi in the summer of 1964:
+Here are some photos of Eric performing with the Free Southern Theater in "In White America", Hattiesburg, Mississippi, 3 August 1964:

-I'll post a longer article when I have more time to do better justice to my memories of Eric, and to his extraordinary contributions through the decades to peace, freedom, and humanity.
+I'll post a longer article [update: see text below] when I have more time to do better justice to my memories of Eric, and to his extraordinary contributions through the decades to peace, freedom, and humanity.

 [Addendum: A memorial gathering will be held Saturday, 10 February 2007, beginning at 1 p.m. at the Community Church of Boston at 565 Boylston St. (Copley Square), +1-617-266-6710.
 Feel free to contact me for more information]